-The remuneration and nominations committee is tasked by the board to monitor the application of the organisation's ethical standards in recruitment processes, performance evaluation and reward of employees, while the social and ethics committee is responsible for ensuring that remuneration is fair.
-Independent employee satisfaction surveys are circulated to all employees every second year, which address, among other things, general issues of employees' feelings of satisfaction with their conditions of employment and matters relating to their perceptions of the organisation's ethics.
+The remuneration and nominations committee is tasked by the board to monitor the application of the organisation's ethical standards in recruitment processes, performance evaluation and reward of employees and, together with the social and ethics committee, it is responsible for ensuring that remuneration is fair.
+Independent employee satisfaction surveys are circulated to all employees every second year (the most recent survey was conducted in 2018), which address, among other things, general issues of employees' feelings of satisfaction with their conditions of employment and matters relating to their perceptions of the organisation's ethics.
 Plans to address concerns and make improvements are implemented and monitored annually.
 The social and ethics committee reviews the results of the employee satisfaction survey and the plans to enhance participation rates and performance.